 1995 Ketso is created

 Dr Joanne Tippett develops Ketso as an answer to a social challenge in Lesotho, while working with villagers to enhance sustainability in their communities.
-She finds that in mixed gender groups, women are less likely to have a say, and develops Ketso to ensure that everyone is able to contribute and have their ideas captured.
+She finds that in mixed gender groups, women are less likely to have a say, and develops Ketso to overcome this challenge.
+By ensuring that everyone is able to contribute, everyone’s ideas are gathered.

 2003 Used in regeneration project

-Ketso is further developed in Joanne’s PhD.
+Ketso is further developed in Joanne’s PhD,in partnership with the Mersey Basin Campaign.
 She uses it to encourage dialogue and decision-making for a programme of workshops with local residents and organisations, to develop the future visions for the Irk Valley in North Manchester, UK.
 The involvement of the community and the results generated through Ketso help secure a £1.7 million environment generation grant.
 Participants’ enthusiastic responses encourage Joanne to keep developing the kit.

 2005 Inspired to develop Ketso into a product